-In prior years, the Transportation Board refinanced the 1988 Series A Bond issue through advance refunding arrangements.
+In prior fiscal years, the Transportation Board had refinanced various bond issues through advance refunding arrangements.
 Under the terms of the refunding bond issues, sufficient assets to pay all principal, redemption premium, if any, and interest on the refunded bond issue have been placed in irrevocable trust accounts at commercial banks and invested in U.S. Government securities which, together with interest earned thereon, will provide amounts sufficient for future payment of principal and interest of the issue refunded.
 The assets, liabilities, and financial transactions of these trust accounts and the liability for the defeased bonds are not reflected in the financial statements of the Fund.

-Refunded bonds of the Fund deposited with escrow agents at June 30, 2004, are as follows:
+Refunded bonds of the Fund deposited with escrow agents at June 30, 2005, were as follows:

-Original Issue Туре Escrow Maturity Date Balance 1998 Series A Senior Transportation Excise Tax Revenue Bonds July 1, 2005 \$ 4,550,000 1988 Series A Transportation Excise Tax Revenue Bonds Capital Appreciation Bonds July 1, 2005 8,996,156 Total refunded bonds outstanding July 1, 2005 deposited with escrow agents \$ 13,546,156
+Original Issue Туре Escrow Maturity Date Balance 1998 Series A Senior Transportation Excise Tax Revenue Bonds July 1, 2005 \$ 1,425,000 1988 Series A Transportation Excise Tax Revenue Bonds Capital Appreciation Bonds July 1, 2005 8,996,156 Total refunded bonds outstanding deposited with escrow agents \$ 10,421,156